 The “cloaked elephant” in most of the metal-manufacturing industries is that their actual core business is selling their expertise at manufacturing complex welded assemblies.
 Because this elephant is cloaked, staff cannot see and grasp that their core success is inherently and tightly linked to the permeating depth and breadth of the scientific welding expertise that’s woven throughout their organizational structure… or, far more likely, is missing entirely.
 One major supplier, a “household name” within automotive, is manufacturing complex welded system assemblies in dozens of countries without one single welding engineer, anywhere.
 Lack of welding expertise was the overwhelming cause of a major “quality spill” that may have cost them over $50M, and is the reason they are probably doomed to repeat their losses.

 The sad truth is that few manufacturers of welded metal assemblies understand and embrace their core business.
 Even amongst “world class” companies, there is rarely a discussion of world class welding.
 How can they talk about Continuous Improvement, and leave welding out of the picture?
-It’s due to invisibility – causing an inability for normal sight to see, just as if they were blind.
+It’s due to invisibility – like an inability for normal sight to see something in plain sight, as if they were selectively blind.
 In the vast majority of companies, the costly lack of welding expertise is the manufacturing lesson rarely seen and never learned.

-A key reason for this MBA and staff blindness is that that most industries and metalworking processes were developed long before welding and brazing became part of the manufacturing process: these welding inventions were controversial rarities in the 1930’s, which didn’t gain much traction until WWII made their adoption essential for survival.
+A key reason for this MBA and staff blindness is that that most industries and metalworking processes were developed long before welding and brazing became part of the manufacturing process: these welding inventions were controversial rarities in the 1930’s, which didn’t gain much traction until WWII made their adoption essential for survival in shipbuilding and offroad construction equipment.
 Before welding and brazing, the joining was done by bolting, riveting, forging, pinning, and other design variants.
-Industry management wouldn’t think of putting “bolt here” on a drawing without fully defining the hole, the geometry, the fasteners, and the installation procedure – yet they don’t think twice about having a “weld” arrow with zero definition for its’ far more complex molten joining process.
+Industry management would never approve a “bolt here” drawing note without fully defining the hole, the geometry, the fasteners, and the installation procedure – yet they don’t think twice about having a “weld” arrow with zero definition for its’ far more complex molten joining process.
 In many cases not even the welding process is defined on the drawing, much less any criteria for it.
 Why such a huge disconnect?

 But since few companies make earthmoving equipment, it’s not surprising to find the prevalent industrial leadership of weld-blind managers and executives who are completely unqualified to make technical decisions and chart a strategic technical direction in welding.
 This can take the more obvious form of MBA’s making technical decisions, or far less obviously when non-welding engineers are making the welding decisions.
 In both instances, the fundamental profit-deadly and failure-strategy problem is that the decision makers have little or no training in the welding sciences.

 We quickly comprehend that we don’t want a brilliant electrical engineer, or even a chemist with several patents, to substitute for our heart surgeon.
-Yet we don’t grasp that an executive who’s making welding decisions is typically as unqualified as a heart surgeon: it has nothing to do with intellectual brilliance, dedication or authority, and everything to do with a unique cross-trained engineering aptitude empowered by extensive scientific education that’s applied practically.
+Yet we don’t grasp that an executive who’s making welding decisions is typically as unqualified as a heart surgeon: it has nothing to do with intellectual brilliance, dedication or authority, and everything to do with a unique engineering aptitude that’s highly cultivated through an education of extensive cross-training in numerous applied sciences.

 Those who have succeeded brilliantly in executive leadership roles, the benchmark historical examples, are those who have demonstrated a purposed decision to recognize and surround themselves with expertise in any core areas they lack which are vital to long-term strategic market dominance.
 This is known and documented.
 Yet “higher education” institutions seem generally unable to comprehend and teach this critical principle in the business-management realm of manufacturing.
 Thus, very few companies have development and sustainability plans for vital engineering expertise.
 In fact, executives are more likely to mentally connect “sustainability” to environmental policies rather than to profitable market domination through the planned succession and strengthening of engineering expertise in core business areas.